 The EJ Board of Appeals shall consist of five persons designated by the Mayor with the approval of the City Council, to serve for terms of three years each.
 City residents shall be afforded preference for appointment to the Board.
 The members of the EJ Board of Appeals shall consist of one public environmental health professional (or an attorney with relevant experience), one environmental engineering professional (or an attorney with relevant experience), one representative of the New Bedford business community and two community representatives who are City residents with background knowledge and experience with EJ issues.
-The EJ Board of Appeals may adopt rules of FJ Board of Appeals including, but not limited to, handling correspondence, issuing notices, compiling necessary data, and services relating to hearings.
+The EJ Board of Appeals may adopt rules of practice and procedure as necessary.
+The EJ Examiner shall provide administrative resources to the EJ Board of Appeals including, but not limited to, handling correspondence, issuing notices, compiling necessary data, and services relating to hearings.